Course Catalog 2024-2025

 GOV 272 Conceptualizing Democracy (4 Credits)

 In the contemporary world, democracy is often considered not merely a form of government or one type of regime among many, but the very condition of political legitimacy.
 But what exactly does democracy entail?
 Is it an institution, a practice, a value, a virtue?
 This lecture course provides a survey of different historical and theoretical answers to these questions, from the foundations of self-government in ancient Athens through the present day.
-Designation: Theory. {S}
+Designation: Theory.
+Enrollment limited to 30. {S}

 Fall, Spring, Alternate Years